powdr-labs/powdr/book/src/architecture/compiler.md

 Let's define AIR as a data structure with only these elements.

-Starting from the main machine type, we instanciate a tree of AIR by walking its tree of submachines, instantiating each machine as an AIR.
+Starting from the main machine's type, we create a tree of AIR objects by traversing its submachines, recursively instantiating each machine as an AIR.
 Let's define the AIR tree as the resulting tree.